rdypolo/hello-world/README.md

-# hello-world
+# Hello World

+Hi!
+I’m Rudy P. (Cal State LA – CIS).
-This repository is for practicing the github Flow.
+This repo is for practicing the GitHub flow:

+- Create a branch
+- Make commits with clear messages
+- Open a pull request
+- Review & merge